pagalvin/tsbook/chapter05_AdvancedTypes.md

 (If you can't see the video, try [clicking here](https://youtu.be/lfAa1-b-sng).
 Or, open your preferred web browser and go to it directly: https://youtu.be/lfAa1-b-sng)).

 This isn't a particularly great example since in cases like this, you would probably use an enumeration instead or split it out into five functions (moveLeft, moveRight, moveUp, moveDown and lower level "move" function).
 For a better use case, let's consider legacy code.
 Let's say you have built a library of JavaScript utility functions and you want to start using that library with a TypeScript project.
-Your library has a function, calculateCollectionTotal.
+Your library has a function, `calculateCollectionTotal`.
 This function takes in an array of objects and as long as they share a common field in common, "Total", it will add them all up and return the result.
 Here's what that might look like:

 ```JavaScript
 function calculateCollectionTotal(itemCollection) {